 Canadian Trapping Regulations and the AIHTS

 Trapping regulations exist within Canada and trapping standards have been defined at the international level.
-In Canada, each province has defined its own regulations around trapping.
+In Canada, each province has its own regulations around trapping.
 Internationally, Canada has signed The Agreement on International Humane Trapping Standards (AIHTS) in 1997 along with the European Union and Russia.
 While this might look good on paper, the reality is is that these regulations and standards are abysmal in providing any effective protection or measures that prevent harm and suffering to animals caught in traps.

-In general, provincial regulations in Canada outline various requirements such as season dates, what animals can be trapped, what traps can be used and their specifications, trap checking times, locations of traps, prohibitions, etc. These may vary from province to province.
+In general, provincial regulations in Canada outline various requirements such as season dates, what animals can be trapped, what traps can be used and their specifications, trap checking times, locations of traps, prohibitions, etc. These vary from province to province.
 However, even though regulations specify approved and prohibited activities when it comes to trapping, without law enforcement, there is effectively no law.
-These regulations are extremely difficult if not completely impossible to enforce, making trapping a virtually lawless activity existing outside the oversight of government officials.
+These regulations are extremely difficult if not impossible to enforce, making trapping a virtually lawless activity existing outside the oversight of government officials.

 For instance, according to 2013 documents provided toThe Fur-Bearers by the province of British Columbia, there were only 87 field officers in the BC Conservation Officer Service.
 British Columbia’s land area is 944,735 square kilometres (364,800 sq mi).
 That averages 1 Conservation Officer per 11,000 km2, a herculean task to be given one individual to ensure compliance with trapping regulations (in addition to the countless other duties a Conservation Officer is responsible for).